 "Yeah.
 I just need to go to the bathroom…"

 "Sure."
 He blinked in surprise.
 I ignored his quizzical eyes.
 I needed to get some kind of air in this place.
-I charged as best as I could to the stalls, but these bitches and bastards were deterring me from that.
-I pushed inside the bathroom, immediately going for the sink and turning it on.
-I splashed my face with the lukewarm water, letting some get through behind my eyelids.
-I rubbed at my eyes, at my mouth.
-I breathed heavily, my breaths fogging up the mirror.
+I charged to the stalls, but these bitches and bastards were deterring me from that.
+I pushed inside the bathroom, immediately going for the sink and turning it on; splashed my face with the lukewarm water.
+I rubbed at my eyes, at my mouth, and breathed heavily, my breaths fogging up the mirror.
 There was no way I was going to be able to walk out there again.
 Not with all those parasites hording around.

 I opened my mouth, and expected my teeth.
 All seemed to be normal, no fangs, for sure.
 I sighed to myself.
-I can't fucking believe I just did that.
-I shook my head out of it.
-I convinced myself that it was nothing; that it was normal to feel so abnormal in a place packed with vampires.
+I couldn't fucking believe I just did that.
+I shook my head out of it; convinced myself that it was nothing.
+That it was normal to feel so abnormal in a place packed with vampires.
 But it didn't make me less irritated.

 I wrung my hand, cracking the knuckle by accident like I was burned.
 When the hell did he get in here?
 He stared at me with curious, concentrated, cerulean eyes, an eyebrow piercing vaguely raised for interrogation.
 He was leaning against the tile walls, paying no mind to his white shirt, sleeves ripped off purposely.
 He gave me a seductive smirk, before pulling himself to his full height, towering over me a few inches, and then striding out of the bathroom like it was his.

 How long was he in here?
-'Cause if he had been here the entire time, he would've seen me freaking out and ripping my hair out.
 My first impression on him probably wasn't the best, but his first impression wasn't winning the Nobel Peace Prize either.
-I merely shrugged it off, before sucking an air of breath in, and taking the first step into the club.
+I merely shrugged it off before sucking an air of breath in, and taking the first step into the club.
 As per usual, the club was louder once I actually entered.

-The bartender nodded at me, knowing that small chit-chat wouldn't be able to be heard throughout this heavy music.
+The bartender nodded at me with a salacious wink.
 He poured and stirred like he'd been doing it all his life, and in no time at all, it was in front of me.
 Swirling Pool was apparently a red type of drink, and just staring at it left me apprehensive.
 I looked around me, and saw that other patrons were drinking a drink much similar to mine.
 My eyes mistakenly landed on a man sipping from a wine glass, a fang hanging off the side of his lip.
 I swirled the drink around; stared at it.
 Sniffed at it.

 "It's all right.
 There's no blood in that."
 I jumped from the sudden voice, and turned towards the person.
 He smiled at me, and a relieved sigh fell from my lips when I saw no fang.
 I looked between his golden eyes and the drink, and just in case there was blood in it, I closed my eyes and gulped it down.
 He laughed, leaning back against the counter.
 "Wasn't that bad, right?"